N-b-dy/ioBroker.oxxify-fan-control/README.md

 - Fixed copyright issue from adapter checker
 - Replaced deletion of all objects with deletion of missing devices from config only
 - Avoided illegal characters from user input for fan id within code
+- Changed state subscription to all states below the devices folder

 ### 0.0.3 (2025-01-11)